Summer is our favourite day of the year.

 JAM AT AFRICA OYÉ

-Africa Oyé, the UK’s largest free celebration of African music and culture takes place annually in Liverpool on the 20th and 21st of June.
+Africa Oyé, the UK’s largest free celebration of African music and culture takes place annually in Liverpool on the 17th and 18th of June and this year it’s their 25th year anniversary.
 Beginning in 1992 as a series of small gigs in the city centre, the event has gone from strength to strength, moving to its present Sefton Park home in 2002 to cope with demand.
 Inspired by the negative connotations associated with Africa, this event aims to highlight the culture, heritage, music and of course, the food.
 A must-do on the Liverpool calendar.
 Bring on the jerk chicken and tunes.
 More info here.

 Head On Down To Folk On The Dock